 Reveille MCP (Model Context Protocol) is the integration fabric that enables Reveille to call information directly from leading content and intelligent automation platforms.
 Instead of relying on infrastructure metrics (like CPU, memory, or disk capacity), Reveille MCP connects to the heart of these intelligent automation systems—surfacing application-level insight about service levels, process exceptions, performance, and transactions.

-Think of MCP as the translator between Reveille and your enterprise content ecosystem.
+Think of MCP as the translator between Reveille and your enterprise content ecosystem and Agents.
 It standardizes how Reveille collects, contextualizes, and analyzes data from:

 - Hyland – OnBase, Alfresco, RPA